The Petrified Forest (1973 film)

-The Petrified Forest (化石の森, Kaseki no mori) is a 1973 Japanese existential drama directed by Masahiro Shinoda.
-The film is based on a novel by Japanese author and politician Shintarō Ishihara.
+The Petrified Forest (化石の森, Kaseki no mori) is a 1973 Japanese existential drama film directed by Masahiro Shinoda.
+The film is based on a novel of the same name by Japanese author and politician Shintarō Ishihara.

 Plot

 The movie revolves around youth angst and a complicated relationship between mother and son.
 Haruo works in a university hospital trying to work toward a degree in medicine, but is hindered by his hatred of department head Mr. Miyaji.
 Meanwhile, he decides to get a rival in love out of the way by poisoning him.
 As the angst-ridden Haruo deals with his problems in his own unique ways, his nagging mother holds out hope that her son will soon return home.